tanrax/alert-battery-to-maintain-health/README.md

     <img src="icons/battery-status.png" width="200">
 </p>

-Alerts you if your battery is overcharged or discharged to extend its performance and health.
+Alerts you if your battery is overcharged 🌹 or discharged 🥀 to extend its performance and health.

-Cross-platform compatibility:
-- Windows.
-- MacOS.
-- Linux.
-- FreeBSD.
+**Only Linux**: Want more compatible systems?
+I look forward to your pull requests to add more notification systems.
+Check line 25 in `src/__main__.py`.

 # Preview